 Students who are suspected of violating the Code of Conduct will be referred to the Office of Student Advocacy and Accountability.
 For undergraduate students, a first academic violation could result in a zero grade on the assignment or failing the class and disciplinary probation until graduation.
 For a second academic violation, the result could be suspension from LSU.
-For graduate students, suspension is the appropriate outcome for the first offense.

 Plagiarism and Citation Method: As a student at LSU, it is your responsibility to refrain from plagiarizing the academic property of another and to utilize appropriate citation method for all coursework.
 Ignorance of the citation method is not an excuse for academic misconduct.
 Remember there is a difference between paraphrasing and quoting and how to properly cite each respectively.
-If you have questions regarding what is appropriate, please consult with the library's tutorials on avoiding plagiarism and proper citation formats (links are provided on the course Moodle page).
+If you have questions regarding what is appropriate, please consult with the library's tutorials on avoiding plagiarism and proper citation formats.

-Group work and unauthorized assistance: All work must be completed without assistance unless explicit permission for group or partner work is given by the faculty member.
-This is critical so that the professor can assess your performance on each assignment.
+Group work and unauthorized assistance: All work must be completed without assistance unless explicit permission for group or partner work is given by the instructor.
+This is critical so that the instructor can assess your performance on each assignment.
 If a group/partner project is assigned, the student may still have individual work to complete.
 Read the syllabus and assignment directions carefully.
 You might have a project with group work and a follow up report that is independently written.
 When in doubt, e-mail the faulty member or ask during a class session.
 Seeking clarification is your responsibility as a student.
 Assuming group/partner work is okay without permission constitutes a violation of the LSU Code of Student Conduct.

 Students requiring special accommodation: Louisiana State University is committed to providing reasonable accommodations for all persons with disabilities.
-Any student with a documented disability needing academic adjustments is requested to speak with the Disability Services and the instructor, as early in the semester as possible.
+Any student with a documented disability needing academic adjustments is requested to speak with the Disability

+Services and the instructor, as early in the semester as possible.
 All discussions will remain confidential.
 This publication/material is available in alternative formats upon request.
 Please contact the Disability Services, 115 Johnston Hall, (225) 578-5919.